noscript>

 Lynay students, staff volunteer with Ukrainian refugee children in Poland

-Lynay students and staff conduct a soccer camp in Warsaw for Ukrainian refugees.
+Lynay students conduct soccer camp in Poland for Ukrainian refugees.

 A group of ACU students took their soccer skills and a desire to love their neighbors to Poland this summer to conduct a soccer camp for Ukrainian refugee children who have resettled there.